KeepeuhCalmeuh/Cigarettes/README.md

 1.  **Transport**: All traffic is routed through the Tor network, providing metadata protection and location anonymity.
 2.  **Authentication**: Peers are identified by their unique cryptographic fingerprints (derived from their public keys).
-3.  **Confidentiality**: A challenge-response handshake establishes a shared AES key for each session, ensuring that only the intended recipient can read your messages.
+3.  **Confidentiality**: A challenge-response handshake establishes a shared AES-256-GCM key for each session, ensuring that only the intended recipient can read your messages.

 ## Prerequisites